 Boo!
 Hahaha!
-Today I’m going to show you this really fun Pumpkin Felt Board that my daughter is loving!
-She has spent hours making funny faces (and it is the quietest activity EVER!)
-And that is not all… I got together with some amazing craft bloggers to gather up 6 more ideas to inspire!
-You are sure to find something here to make Halloween around your house extra fun!
+Today I’m going to show you this really fun Pumpkin Felt Board!
+It’s the perfect halloween activity for toddlers and young kids!
+My daughter has spent hours making funny faces (and it is the quietest activity EVER!)

 Ok.
 So on to this fabulous activity that my little lady is loving.

 To make this felt board activity you’ll need